lubojr/naucse.python.cz/lessons/beginners-en/first-steps/index.md

 This is an *error message* which appears every time when you do anything wrong.
 You will see a lot of them during the course, so look at it carefully so you recognise it later.

 If you got this far, congratulations!
 You have installed Python and it works.
 You can now quit the Python console and close the command prompt.

-To quit, just type `exit()` with empty parentheses.
+To quit, just type `exit()` with empty parentheses

 <div class="highlight"><pre>